benoit-liquet/SEMI-MARKOV-VIGNETTE/Section4-1.md

-## This part shows the different way to get a weibull model
+## This part shows a different way to get a Weibull model

 ### A full Weibull model: using flexsurvreg